kaypohleb/1D_ComputationStructures/README.md

 # COMP_STRUCT
 FPGA Mojo Lucid

+### Manual Testing
+1. Power the FPGA board till display shows "0000".

+2. Press the down button till the display shows "000A" which calls for Input A.

+3. Set  16-bit value for A by switching dips number 0 to 15. unlit LEDs ->'0' and Lit LEDs -> '1'

+4. Once done, press the right button and wait until the display shows "000B".
+Repeat Step 3 for B but press center button instead

+5. Set the right button after setting ALUFN on dips number 0 to 5.

+6. Press the CENTER button to calculate the values using the chosen operators.

+7. Press the LEFT button at anytime to reset the FPGA to its initial state.

+### Automated Testing
+To run the automated testing, just press the RIGHT button till you see "AAAA".
+The automated testing tests each operation rigorously as seen below

 ## Test Cases
 | operation | ALUF   | A                 | B                 | OUT              | A      | B      | OUT         | Rationale for test case     |
 |-----------|--------|-------------------|-------------------|------------------|--------|--------|-------------|-----------------------------|